-SetElementOverrides with Revit API + python
+Override Elements with Revit API (SetElementOverrides)

-You will learn how to override graphics of your elements in a view with Revit API + python.
+Learn how to override graphics of your elements in a view with Revit API + python.
 It's actually quite simple, even though we need to use many methods to create settings!

 Override Graphics

-To override graphics with Revit API we need to use .SetElementOverrides(element_id, settings) that is located inside of View Classes.
+To override graphics with Revit API we need to use .SetElementOverrides(element_id, settings) that is located inside of View Class.
 It's not a complicated method but it has a lot of methods that you might need to use to create Override Settings that you want to apply to Elements.

 Revit API - SetElementOverrides .png